-Joining the Masons
+Joining the Freemasons

 You Must be Invited to Join!

 Anybody who wishes to become a Freemason MUST approach a Lodge or a suitable sponsor and ask to be considered for membership.
 American Freemasons have a catchy little phrase “2B1ask1”.
-Masons are instructed not to invite people to join, the most that we are allowed to do is mention to someone that they might enjoy membership (and then only twice).
+Freemasons are instructed not to invite people to join, the most that we (under the UGLE) are allowed to do is mention to someone that they might enjoy membership (and then only twice).
 This is because a new member must confirm that they have not been approached, co-opted or coerced to join – it must be their own decision as a free man.

 You Must be Related to a Freemason to Join!

 This one is up there with you must be invited and even Grand Lodge is not sure where this particular idea comes from.
-However, it may that a or some non-Masons were aware that a Freemason may have suggested (as per paragraph above) that his son might like it but that is pure speculation!
+However, it may be that a or some non-Masons were aware that a Freemason may have suggested (as per paragraph above) that his son might like it but that is pure speculation!
 There is absolutely no need for there to have been any of your family connected with Freemasonry in any way if you wish to join.
 Each man that approaches a Lodge is considered on his own merits and reputation.

 If you don’t know a Mason You Can’t Join!

 Stories are often heard of prospective members who being unaware of the rule above waited for decades to be invited to join by a Mason they knew while the Mason himself waited for them to ask.
 Others have spent a lifetime thinking of joining but not knowing anyone to propose them and no other way of voicing their interest.
 Fortunately, in this modern age of Internet and email this is no longer the case!
-The reality is that if every man who became a Freemason had to know a Freemason first Freemasonry wouldn’t have lasted as Long as it has.
+The reality is that if every man who became a Freemason had to know a Freemason first, Freemasonry itself wouldn’t have lasted as long as it has.

 You Have to Be Rich to Be a Mason!

-The minimum requirements to become a Freemasonare:
+The minimum requirements to become a Freemason are:

 •You must be a minimum of 21 years old, except with a special dispensation when you can join aged 18.